stevecosner/docker-httpd/README.md

-# docker-httpd-web-dev
-Create a web developement container using the HTTPD docker image and Bootstrap landing page, clean blog and resume themes.
+Docker web dev projects using the HTTPD Apache container.